Dry mixed hair is a frequent challenge moms with mixed kids are faced with.

 Understand hair porosity

-High porosity and low porosity hair have very different needs and using the wrong products will create unhealthy hair.
+High porosity and low porosity hair have very different needs and using the wrong products will create unhealthy, (ex: dry, limp, frizzy, or greasy looking) hair.

 Deep condition weekly